vcfxb/wright-lang/README.md

 * Power:
     * Wright should be able to do as much as C / C++ and Haskell and more
 * Speed:
-    * Wright should be as fast as possible, at minimum being comprable to Python, and hopefully closer to Rust and C in most cases.
+    * Wright should be as fast as possible, at minimum being comparable to Python, and hopefully closer to Rust and C in most cases.
 * Safety:
     * Wright should inherit the resource safety that Rust is known for.